dragoncoder047/aelith/brainstorming/world_map.md

 * the control panel for the machine is only accessible after crossing the removable panels
-  * the player cannot jump over it due to the catwalk above it and if they jump in, there is an emergency walkway that gets them back to the entryway doors, but they cannot jump back up to the controls
+  * the player cannot jump over it due to the catwalk above it and if they jump in, there is a ladder that gets them back to the entryway doors, but they cannot jump back up to the controls
 * there is a cryocooler and helium compressor available for the player to jerry rig attach to the press jaws to keep the zug frozen (otherwise it would